awsdocs/amazon-connect-admin-guide/doc_source/contact-lens-example-output-files.md

 ## Example original, analyzed file<a name="example-original-output-file"></a>

 This section shows an example schema for a conversation that Contact Lens has analyzed\.
-The example shows loudness, issue detection, and what information is going to be redacted\.
+The example shows loudness, issue detection/call drivers, and what information is going to be redacted\.

 Note the following about the analyzed file:
 + It doesn't indicate what sensitive data was redacted\.
 All data are referred to as PII \(personally identifiable information\)\.